Silverfish: Everything You Need to Know

 • Inspect all packages carefully for silverfish before bringing them inside, especially if they are packaged in cardboard.

 Silverfish can be hard to notice right away, so they can become a problem very quickly.
 If you are beginning to see signs of silverfish activity, that might mean an infestation is near, if not already present.
-Give Excel a call and we’ll send over one of our experts right away.
+Give Excel a call and we’ll send over one of our experts for silverfish control right away.